Fava bean plants need plenty of water in the dry season; if it is not available don't bother growing them.

 During the "peak dose" period the dystonias tend to affect the mouth, face and neck.
 Broad beans provide a natural source of L-dopa that smooths out these chorean movements.

 Cases have been described in the literature where patients suffering from Parkinson's disease, who were on medication, ate a large quantity of favas producing severe adverse symptoms.
 It is to be noted that there is even more L-dopa in the young beans and pods.

-100 g of young green broad beans, a little over half a cup, may contain as much as one hundred milligrams of L-dopa.
+100 g of young green broad beans, a little over half a cup, may contain as much as one hundred milligrams of L-dopa; with the pods it would be far more.
 The literature has many cases of significant improvement in motor symptoms.

 Remember you are using your favas as a drug; the timing and dosage are both very important.
 Some reports state that over half of those suffering from Parkinson's disease can go off all medicine, with improved control, supplying their needs for L-dopa entirely from the beans and their young pods.
 Obviously this has to be done mindfully; by a family member usually.

-The preservatives in processed meat have been fingered as one of the possible causes of this oft horrific neurodegenerative condition.
+The preservatives in processed meat have been fingered as one of the possible causes of this oft horrific neurodegenerative condition; so have chemicals known as THMs.
 It affects nearly 2% of people over 65 and the prevalence is increasingly rapidly, even faster than Alzheimer's disease.
 It has to do with lifestyle and probably the chemicals used to preserve and flavour our food.

-On one final note, because Parkinson's disease often affects the patient's mental acuity, it is to be recommended that a family member grow the broad bean plants remembering they need plenty of water; and supply the correct dose on a regular basis through the day.
+On one final note, because Parkinson's disease often affects the mental acuity of the patient, it is to be recommended that a family member grow the broad bean plants remembering they need plenty of water; or at least assist.
+They should also ensure the correct dose on a regular basis each day.

-Fava bean plants need plenty of water during the growth period.
+Fava bean plants need plenty of water throughout the growth period.